 Many borrowers can easily qualify for a mortgage loan, but they can't afford a large down payment.
 Below are a few straightforward ways to get together a down payment

-Reduce expenses and save.
+Tighten your belt and save.
 Be on the look-out for ways to trim your expenditures to save toward a down payment.
-You might also try enrolling in an automatic savings plan at your bank to automatically have a set amount from your paycheck moved into a savings account every pay period.
-You might look into some big expenses in your budget that you can live without, or reduce, at least temporarily.
+You might also try enrolling in an automatic savings plan at your bank to automatically have a set amount from your paycheck moved into a savings account.
+You could look into some big expenses in your budget that you can do without, or trim, at least temporarily.
 Here are a couple of examples: you may decide to move into less expensive housing, or stay local for your family vacation.